h2oai/driverlessai-alt-containers/README.md

-# DOCKERFILEs for building alternative Driverless AI image
+# Driverless AI alternative Docker images

+This repo provides examples on how to build custom Docker images on various base images.